About the course

 The DPhil is a research degree and you normally start working on your main research project as soon as you arrive.
 A list of current projects is available on the ALP website.

 In parallel with your project, you will be expected to attend a taught course in atomic and laser physics in the first year, comprising lectures, seminars and discussion classes at graduate level.
 Depending on your level of knowledge, the department may also require you to attend lectures in the final year (master’s-level) undergraduate course at Oxford.
-Continuation beyond the first year is dependent on successful participation in the graduate course and on original research documented by a written report.
-Examination of the research element is by viva at the end of the first year.

 The ALP sub-department provides a detailed timetable and syllabus list for the graduate class.
 Topics covered include: